 - Guided visit of the Observatory for families

-On the day of your visit, you and your family must be at the Teide Observatory gate at 12.45pm, that is to say, 15 minutes before the tour is scheduled to start.
+You and your family must be at the Teide Observatory gate 30 minutes before the tour is scheduled to start.

 If you do not arrive on time and the visit has already started you will not be able to enter the Observatory.

-Remember that it is necessary to produce a copy of the booking confirmation for the guided tour of the Teide Observatory for families, either printed or displayed on the screen of a mobile device, such as a smartphone or a tablet.
+Remember that it is necessary to produce the booking confirmation for the guided tour of the Teide Observatory for families, either printed or displayed on the screen of a mobile device, such as a smartphone or a tablet.